 About the Support for the Fritz Stern Chair

-The Fritz Stern Chair is generously supported through the contributions of a consortium of international donors, including the Airbus Corporation, the C.H.Beck Stiftung, the von Braun family, the Daimler Fonds, the Federal Republic of Germany, the Hertie Stiftung, the Anna-Maria and Stephen Kellen Foundation & Ms. Nina von Maltzahn, Stefan Quandt, Fay and William Shutzer, and the VolkswagenStiftung.
-Gifts to the Chair are invested as part of the Institution’s consolidated endowment.
+The Fritz Stern Chair has been generously supported through the contributions of a consortium of international donors, including the Airbus Corporation, the C.H.Beck Stiftung, the von Braun family, the Daimler Fonds, the Federal Republic of Germany, the Hertie Stiftung, Anna-Maria and Stephen Kellen Foundation, Stefan Quandt, Fay and William Shutzer, and the VolkswagenStiftung.

 The Brookings Institution is a nonprofit organization devoted to independent research and policy solutions.
 Its mission is to conduct high-quality, independent research and, based on that research, to provide innovative, practical recommendations for policymakers and the public.